Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 Some transports offer advanced features which are not supported by ServiceControl.

-In this case a transport adapter can be used to translate between the customized transport on one side and ServiceControl using the default transport settings on the other side.
+In this case, a transport adapter can be used to translate between the customized transport on one side and ServiceControl using the default transport settings on the other side.

 The following code shows the configuration of the transport adapter in the advanced features scenario: